25-09-2024

 • Had a deep underbite before treatment

-What’s the advantages of having a permanent retailer?
+What’s the advantages of having a permanent dental retailer?

 There are lots of advantages to a permanent retainer.